julietaaicardi/tv-show-browser/README.md

 - Git hooks with Husky
 - Icon support with Font Awesome

-## API

-This project uses the [TVMaze API](https://www.tvmaze.com/api) to fetch TV show data.
-The API is free to use and doesn't require authentication for basic endpoints.

 ### Known limitations

   - App.vue and the view components currently handle interactions with the store directly.
 This breaks separation of concerns.
 Ideally, this logic should be moved into dedicated container components.